danieljbrooks/danieljbrooks.github.io/test/README.md

+This is my personal and professional website, which can be found at danieljbrooks.com.

 ## Acknowledgement

-This website, danieljbrooks.com, was built using the Bootstrap "Modern Business" template.
+This website was built using the Bootstrap "Modern Business" template.

 ## Copyright and License